ibm-js/delite/ARCHITECTURE.md

 		}
 	});

-Dui/register will note all the properties defined in the prototype, direct and inherited, and call Object.defineProperty() on the widget's prototype to add native ES5 setters.
+Dui/Stateful will note all the properties defined in the prototype, direct and inherited, and call Object.defineProperty() on the widget's prototype to add native ES5 setters.

 In this way we support native accessors while building on top of the old dojo.declare() code.

-Dui/register also takes the shorthand syntaxes from Dijit V1 like:

-	_setTabIndexAttr: "focusNode"

-in addition to a new syntax that means to setup a custom setter that merely calls this._set(), thus causing a watch() notification:

-	_setLabelAttr: null,

 # Observation